Paul McKeigue

-Paul McKeigue is professor of genetic epidemiology and statistical genetics at the University of Edinburgh, a post he assumed in 2007.
+Paul McKeigue is a professor of genetic epidemiology and statistical genetics at the University of Edinburgh, a post he assumed in 2007.
 He is a signatory to the Great Barrington Declaration.
 Earlier in his career, he was a professor at the London School of Hygiene & Tropical Medicine and University College Dublin.

 McKeigue is a prominent member of the Working Group on Syria, Propaganda and Media (SPM).
 The SPM has gained attention and criticism for disputing the veracity of the use of chemical weapons in the Syrian Civil War.
 The first publication of the SPM, titled Doubts about "Novichoks", questioned whether Russia's secret nerve agent programme ever existed.
-McKeigue has been involved in several scandals involving alleged ties to Russian and Syrian governments and promoting a Douma chemical attack conspiracy theory.
+McKeigue has allegedly been involved with ties to Russian and Syrian governments and promoting a Douma chemical attack false flag theory.

-Scandals
+Working Group on Syria, Propaganda and Media

+McKeigue is a member of the Working Group on Syria, Propaganda and Media (SPM).
+The SPM states that the group was established to "facilitate research into the areas of organised persuasive communication (including propaganda and information operations) and media coverage, with respect to the 2011-present conflict in Syria including related topics".
+The first publication of the SPM, titled Doubts about "Novichoks", questioned whether Russia's secret nerve agent programme ever existed.

+Other members of the SPM include political scientist Tim Hayward, blogger Vanessa Beeley, former academic Piers Robinson, lecturer in International Relations Tara McCormack, and sociologist David Miller.

+Douma chemical attack

+The SPM wrote that the 2018 Douma chemical attack was staged by the White Helmets civil defence organisation.
+The SPM published a paper, co-authored by McKeigue, in which a number of alternative theories about the attack in Douma were outlined.
+One SPM theory was that the White Helmets organisation had constructed gas chambers to kill citizens as part of an elaborate false flag scheme to lay blame for the deaths on the Syrian government.
+McKeigue had, “borrowed the gas chamber idea from a retired American pharmacologist, Denis O'Brien, who described in a self-published paper how it had come to him in a dream after he had eaten an anchovy pizza”.